kaiko-ai/eva/docs/user-guide/advanced/large_model_inference.md

 If you encounter OOM errors:

 1. Adjust parameters such as `tensor_parallel_size`, `max_model_len`, `gpu_memory_utilization`, `max_num_batched_tokens`.
 Those parameters you can set via `model_kwargs` when initializing the `VllmModel` wrapper.
 3. Make sure you use a recent vLLM version and matching torch & CUDA versions.
-Also enable V1 engine if not already done by setting `VLLM_USE_V1="1"`
+Also enable V1 engine if you are using a vLLM version where this is not the default yet by setting `VLLM_USE_V1="1"` (this offers range of significant performance improvements to V0 engine).
 4. Monitor GPU memory usage (GPU memory utilization should be equally distributed across all used GPUs and below `gpu_memory_utilization`).
 If GPU memory only rises on a single GPU, that might indicate an issue with the tensor parallelism setup or vLLM not detecting all GPUs correctly.

 Reducing the dataloader batch size usually doesn't help, as vLLM handles batching internally.